nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 Although his is piecemeal, it it was put together in such a way that it was just more of a typical fantasy sort of clothing that he wears.
 Everybody else here has more of a tribal, Aztechie kind of look to them.
 Okay.
 So the the oddity is that nobody looks like he does, but, clearly, he belongs to these people.
 Uh-huh.

 Yep.
 Like, he is the oddity.
 I do.
-So they there are a number of people that walk up to him, and, you know, they're all very excited to see him, here amongst the amongst the jammering and and chatting, that his that his father, other chief Crokmar, has been worried about him.
+So they there are a number of people that walk up to him, and, you know, they're all very excited to see him, here amongst the amongst the jammering and and chatting, that his that his father, other Chief Croakmar, has been worried about him.
 He's apparently been gone for a long time.

 That was not the impression that he gave you, Mhmm.
 But that but that is that is what they, that that's kind of what you're picking up is, like, he just kinda disappeared a while ago, and they didn't and and they don't know they didn't know what happened.
 Of course.
 Mundane detail.
 After a bit of time, like, there are you you see a few runners run out, run out, and after about four or five minutes of this kind of chattering and things while you guys are kind of keeping your distance, but, you know, also kinda listening in and that kind of thing, you do see a, an old frog, walking around the edge of the shell, towards, towards the party.

 He's not decrepit by any stretch of the imagination.
 He's very he carries himself regally, and he definitely has is still hustled and and and well able.
 But he but he does he is definitely one of the people that or a very well respected person in the, in the community.
 And he comes walking around.
-And when he gets the point where he sees, Prince Troubadour, he shouts out, shouts out, Baquin, I'm so glad you've I'm so glad you made it back, and comes running over to him and embraces him.
+And when he gets the point where he sees, Prince Troubadour, he shouts out, shouts out, Bogwynne, I'm so glad you've I'm so glad you made it back, and comes running over to him and embraces him.

 After a few moments, distributor, pulls himself away from his father and turns to the group and says, I have brought allies to our cause.
 These are, what do you call yourselves again?
 I don't know what we call ourselves.
 Right.
 Yeah.